hammackj/rbdbg/README.md

 rbdbg
 ===

-rbdbg is a debugger for Windows, Linux and OSX.
-Currently Under heavy development.
+rbdbg is a console debugger for Windows, primarily designed for automation.

+*** Currently under heavy development. ***

 Requirements
 ---